Inhumans (TV series): Critical response

 After the release of the final episode, Kofi Outlaw of ComicBook.com said, "In the end, it's hard to avoid the conclusion that Inhumans is anything but a complete failure - one of the worst that the Marvel Cinematic Universe franchise has ever seen... we've never seen a case like Inhumans, where there was a major IMAX theatrical release that fell flat, before a disappointing TV run."
 James Whitbrook at io9 felt "Inhumans tried to do a lot of things, and did none of them particularly well".
 He continued that he would have been "amazed" if the series received a second season, and felt once the fifth season of Agents of S.H.I.E.L.D. returned to present-day Earth from space, the "Attilan Inhumans could make for a really good season-long plotline.
 Arguably, that's probably what Inhumans should've been instead of its own messy, miserable show."
 In his review for the final episode, Entertainment Weeklys Christian Holub felt Inhumans "will probably be forgotten in the greater MCU, though it would be kind of fun to check in on them at some point".
 Reviewing the season, Matt Liparota of Destructoid concluded, "Inhumans is a work with almost nothing of value for anyone.
 It's not even an interesting train wreck.
 It's just a boring, lifeless slog easily shooting to the top of the list of the worst things the MCU has produced in its near-decade of existence."
 Marc Buxton of Den of Geek was a bit more positive, feeling Inhumans "ended up being more enjoyable than the dreadful opening two hours would have indicated" but was "still Marvel's first swing and a miss...
 Inhumans just kind of exists in its own low budget bubble... [that] came and went with a whimper".
-Buxton wanted a second season for the series, having enjoyed the cast and some of the characters, and hoped Marvel would have "lean into a proper Inhumans series and not a half assed one".
+Buxton wanted a second season for the series, having enjoyed the cast and some of the characters, and hoped Marvel would "lean into a proper Inhumans series and not a half assed one".